Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 \subsection{Participants}

-Twenty participants (5 female) aged 21--47 from five countries participated in the study.
-All but one were right-handed.
-Participants self-reported a diverse range of artistic abilities (min.
+Twenty participants (5 female, 15 male) aged 21--47 from five countries participated in the study.
+All but one were right-handed. \revm{Participants were not selected for artistic ability or prior VR experience, and exhibited a diverse range of self-reported artistic abilities} (min.
 1, max.
-5, median 3 on a 1--5 scale), and had varying degrees of VR experience, ranging from below 1 year to over 5 years.
-Thirteen participants had a technical computer graphics or HCI background, while ten had experience with creative tools in VR, with one reporting professional usage.
+5, median 3 on a 1--5 scale) \revm{as well as} varying degrees of VR experience, ranging from below 1 year to over 5 years.
+13 participants had a technical computer graphics or HCI background, while ten had experience with creative tools in VR, with one reporting professional usage.
 Participants were paid $\approx22$ USD as a gift card.